 What to Do

 There are endless options to take advantage of in September, from outdoor activities to cultural events and festivals.
 Explore cities like Dubrovnik, Split, Zadar, and Zagreb for Croatia's best museums, restaurants, and cultural attractions with time dedicated to the islands for the beach and water sports, like sailing, kayaking, swimming, and snorkeling.
-Lounge on famous Zlatni Rat beach on Brač Island, sail to Šolta Island from Split and swim in pristine coves, or explore the Pakleni Islands by kayak.
+Lounge on the famous Zlatni Rat beach on Brač Island, sail to Šolta Island from Split and swim in pristine coves, or explore the Pakleni Islands by kayak.
 Mix things up and lace up your hiking boots for a day hike along Hvar's rocky paths amid vineyards and olive groves to discover abandoned villages and hidden bays (for faster coverage, rent a scooter).

 Wine lovers will appreciate sampling wines native to Croatia.
-Join a cycling wine tour to discover Korčula's Lumbarda region and sample Grk, a white varietal native to Korčula, or Bogdanuša a white found only on Hvar.
-Other options are to rent a car and tour the Pelješac Peninsula pairing wine tastings with freshly caught seafood or tour the Konavle wine country and sample wines like Plavac Mali, a red grown only in South Dalmatia.
+Join a cycling wine tour to discover Korčula's Lumbarda region and sample Grk, a white varietal native to Korčula, or Bogdanuša, a white found only on Hvar.
+Other options are to rent a car and tour the Pelješac Peninsula, pairing wine tastings with freshly caught seafood, or tour the Konavle wine country and sample wines like Plavac Mali, a red grown only in South Dalmatia.

-To burn off the calories from drinking, switch gears and head to the small village of Zadvarje for canyoning the Cetina River, ending with a three-hour zip-line excursion above the river canyon in Omiš.
+To burn off the calories from drinking, switch gears and head to the small village of Zadvarje for canyoning the Cetina River, ending with a three-hour zipline excursion above the river canyon in Omiš.
 Or visit Croatia's most famous national parks, like Krka and Plitvice Lakes.
 Cool off in the shade of their many trees or take a dip in Krka's Skadrinski Buk.
-Each park offers stunning views and are great destinations for gentle walks amid forest, lakes, and waterfalls.
+Each park offers stunning views and are great destinations for gentle walks amid forests, lakes, and waterfalls.

 Events in September

 Traveling to Croatia in September?
-Check out these great itinerary ideas.
+Check out these great itinerary ideas

 Ultimate Guide to Brač.
 Brač is Croatia’s third-largest island, the biggest in Dalmatia, and among the closest to the mainland.
 It's also a great choice for active pursuits: stellar windsurfing, any type of watersport under the sun, cycling, and hiking.